GenericMappingTools/gmt/trunk/doc/rst/source/gmt5.rst

 --------------------

 Look up the individual man pages for more details and full syntax.
-Run **gmt --help** to list all GMT programs and to show all installation directories.
+Run **gmt5 --help** to list all GMT programs and to show all installation directories.
 For an explanation of the various **GMT** settings in this man page (like **FORMAT\_FLOAT\_OUT**), see the man page of the GMT configuration file `gmt.conf <gmt.conf.html>`_.
 Information is also available on the